seemslegit42/aevonos/docs/api-spec.md

     }
   }
 }
 3. Implementation Notes (Fullstack Next.js, Prisma, PostgreSQL, LangGraph)Next.js API Routes (Backend): The API endpoints will primarily be implemented as Edge Functions or Serverless Functions within Next.js's pages/api or app/api directory structure.
 This allows for serverless deployment on platforms like Vercel.Prisma (ORM for PostgreSQL): Data persistence will be managed using Prisma.
 Each API route handler will utilize Prisma Client to interact with the PostgreSQL database.
-Prisma's type-safe queries align well with the TypeScript-first approach.
 Multi-tenancy (tenant_id) will be strictly enforced at the Prisma query level for data isolation.PostgreSQL (Database): The primary database will be PostgreSQL, following the defined schema principles (multi-tenancy via tenant_id, UUIDs for public IDs, JSONB for flexible data like workflow.definition and contact.customProperties).
 This provides robust, scalable, and transactional data storage.LangGraph (AI Workflow Orchestration):The workflow.definition field within the database will store the serialized representation of LangGraph-based workflows.The /workflows/{workflowId}/run endpoint will trigger these LangGraph workflows.
 The backend API route will instantiate and execute the LangGraph definition, passing the trigger_payload as input.Loom Studio's visual builder will generate/manipulate these LangGraph definitions.BEEP's agentic orchestration will involve dynamically constructing or selecting LangGraph workflows for execution.
 LangGraph's multi-actor collaboration and state-based nature are crucial for BEEP's ability to coordinate complex agent teams and persist context.Authentication: JWTs, issued upon successful login, will be validated by the Next.js API routes.
 The tenant_id embedded within the JWT will be extracted and used for all database queries to ensure strict data isolation in the multi-tenant PostgreSQL schema.Error Handling: Standard HTTP status codes (e.g., 400, 401, 404, 409) will be used, with clear error messages in the response body.